angusrausch/mini-projects/docker_vms/README.md

 Used to have redundant machines for my Proxmox VMs

 ---

+## Bastion

+Acts as a whole machine with an IP address

+### Setup

+Before use you have to copy and modify a number of files as below:

+- `.env.example` -> `.env`
+    - Follow instructions on each line for how to fill values
+- `ssh`
+    - Configuration for the use SSH keys.
+If using pre-made keys/authorized_keys file add to this dir
+    - Will auto generate if not set
+- `bastion_ssh_keys`
+    - Host ssh keys
+    - Will auto generate if not set

+### Usage

+Use startup script included in `bastion` directory.
+Has options `--build`, `--start`, and `--stop`.

+---
 ## Pihole

 **Custom Pihole Image with Keepalived and Unbound included**